Teen Boy Bedroom Makeover – Part One

 Austin needed task lighting for reading in bed, but we had zero space to work with.
 So we climbed the wall.

-You can find our solution and the simple diy tutorial on how to make a $2 pendant light wall hanger here.
+– You can find our solution and the simple diy tutorial on how to make a $2 pendant light wall hanger by clicking here.

 I painted it Maison White and added Cerise, Riviera and Chloe Stripes, then finished with dark wax.
 I pulled the colors from the comforter, the fan and the globe in the room. (more on this later and why this makeover is titled “part one”)

 To hold his alarm clock and have it easy to get too, I screwed a light weight decor crate right into the wall.
 It couldn’t have worked out better.
 It acts like a floating shelf and the lip holds the clock securely so it can’t slip off when the snooze is being pushed.
 Repeatedly.

 I think Austin and I would agree that this was his splurge item for the room.